April 18, 2023Read More

 An ultrasound is a good first test because the procedure does not use radiation to produce its images.
 It is ideal for viewing soft tissue, such as joint inflammation, or for monitoring the uterus, ovaries and health of developing babies.
 “The abdomen is its most common use,” Dr. Kielar says.
 “We’re able to see all the different organs.
 We can use it If you have acute problems, such as appendicitis, rather than using a CT scan.
 It’s a very good first test if somebody is reasonably thin — under 200 pounds.
 The larger somebody is from front to back or side to side, the more the sound gets attenuated.
 It gets lost in there.”

+If you’re wondering how long an ultrasound typically takes, it can vary depending on the body part being imaged.
 The duration of the test can vary depending on the body part being imaged.
 “It takes about 45 minutes if you’re doing an abdominal ultrasound,” Dr. Kielar says.
 “If it’s a wrist or an ankle or a knee, that’s a little bit shorter and can be around 20 minutes.”

 For certain types of ultrasounds, patients may be asked to refrain from eating prior to the procedure.
 For others, they may be asked to arrive with a full bladder to allow for better imaging.
 Your doctor will provide instructions ahead of time.
-If they are performing an obstetrical ultrasound, they will need to know if you are pregnant or not.
+If they are performing a prenatal ultrasound for pregnancy or obstetrical ultrasound, they will need to know if you are pregnant or not.
 “We also have different kinds of probes,” Dr. Kielar says.
 “One of them is called a transvaginal probe that we actually put up the vagina and women need to be prepared for that.
 This allows us to see the ovaries and uterus much better for certain indications.
 The closer you can be to a structure the better you can see it.
 Transvaginal is excellent for looking inside pelvic structures.”

 Patients should be able to go about their day immediately following the procedure.